-Rule A.0110 (b) provides that a broker who is a sole proprietor shall designate himself or herself as a broker-incharge if the broker: (1) engages in any transaction where the broker is required to deposit and maintain monies belonging to others in a trust account; (2) engages in advertising or promoting his or her services as a broker in any manner; OR (3) has one or more other brokers affiliated with him or her in the real estate business.
+Rule A.0110 (b) provides that every sole proprietorship shall designate as a broker-in-charge if the sole proprietorship: (1) engages in any transaction where a broker is required to deposit and maintain monies belonging to others in a trust account; (2) engages in advertising or promoting services as a broker in any manner; OR (3) has one or more other brokers affiliated with him or her in the real estate business.
 Note, however, that maintenance of a trust account by a broker solely for holding residential tenant security deposits received by the broker on properties owned by the broker in compliance with G.S.
 42-50 shall not, standing alone, subject the broker to the requirement to be designated as a broker-in-charge.

-The most misunderstood of the three broker-in-charge triggering requirements for sole proprietors cited above is # (2): "... engages in advertising or promoting his or her services as a broker in any manner."
-Acts of a sole proprietor that trigger the BIC requirement under # (2) include, but are not limited to: Placing an advertisement for his or her services as a broker in any form or any medium; distributing business cards indicating he or she is a real estate broker; orally soliciting the real estate business of others; or listing a property for sale (which inherently involves holding oneself out as a broker and advertising).
+The most misunderstood of the three broker-in-charge triggering requirements for sole proprietors cited above is # (2): "...engages in advertising or promoting services as a broker in any manner."
+Acts of a sole proprietor that trigger the BIC requirement under # (2) include, but are not limited to: Placing an advertisement for services as a broker in any form or any medium; distributing business cards indicating they are a real estate broker; orally soliciting the real estate business of others; or listing a property for sale (which inherently involves holding oneself out as a broker and advertising).

-Therefore, a broker-sole proprietor may lawfully provide only limited brokerage services without designating himself or herself as a BIC.
+Therefore, a broker-sole proprietor may lawfully provide only limited brokerage services without a designated BIC.
 A couple of examples of permissible brokerage activities by a broker-sole proprietor who is NOT a designated BIC include receiving a referral fee from another broker or brokerage firm for referring business to the broker or firm or representing a relative or friend as a buyer's broker in a sales transaction provided the broker has not solicited the business, has not advertised or promoted his or her services, and does not hold earnest money beyond the time it is required to be deposited in a trust account.